 Follow Coach Annese On Twitter:

 The Ferris State University Athletics Department officially announced the appointment of Tony Annese as the school's 13th head football coach on Dec.
 22, 2011.
-He begins his third season as the Bulldog head coach in 2014.
+He completed his fourth season as the Bulldog head coach in 2015.

 A proven winner at all of his previous coaching stops and highly-regarded across the country, Annese took over the Bulldog program following three impressive years as the head coach at Grand Rapids Community College, which came on the heels of a highly successful 25-season stint at the prep level.